Usercentrics/react-native-sdk/README.md

 ## Sample Project

-To Run the sample project, you will need to run npm install from both root and example folders:
+To run the sample project, you will need to run npm install from both root and example folders:

 * From root folder:
     ```sh